B4rtDC/MaxEntropyGraphs.jl/docs/src/exact.md

 * [Significance of V-motifs and projection in the BiCM](@ref BiCM_Vmotifs_analytical)

 ### [Assortativity in the UBCM](@id Assortativity_analytical)
 Let us consider the UBCM applied to the Zachary Karate Club network.
-We want to analyse if the assortativity of each node (measured by its ANND) is statistically significant from what one would expect under the null model.
+We want to analyze if the assortativity of each node (measured by its ANND) is statistically significant from what one would expect under the null model.

 First, we define the network and the associated UBCM model.
 ```jldoctest UBCM_z_demo; output = false